krishanthisera/coeus/docs/SPECS.md

 autoscaling:
   enabled: true
 ```
-Both data and management payload (PODs) scheduling have been separated using **affinities**.
+Both data and management payloads (PODs) scheduling have been separated using **affinities**.
 Optionally, 'Kubernetes taint & tolerations' can be used depending on the context.

 ## Kubernetes Constraints
 It has been assumed that the K8s cluster is secure enough for the payload.
-If it's must to ensure the security of 'service to service' (POD to POD) communication, it is recommended to follow secured approach such as Mutual TLS(mTLS).
+If it's must to ensure the security of 'service to service' (POD to POD) communication, it is recommended to follow a secured approach such as Mutual TLS(mTLS).
 Service meshes like [Linkerd], [Istio], [Consul] provide the mTLS features.

-_Note that In the context of service meshes, cost and complexity of the implementation are significant._
+_Note that In the context of service meshes, cost and complexity of the implementations are significant._

 As it obvious Kubernetes secrets are not encrypted.
 In this context, a couple of Kubernetes secrets have been used (implicitly or explicitly)
 1. Docker registry credentials
 2. Cert-manager SSL Certificates
 3. Secret associate with Kubernetes Service accounts (SA) - Service account token Secrets and etc.
     Ex. to retrieve the Secrete associated to 'Jenkins' SA:
 `$kubectl get secret $(kubectl get sa jenkins -n jenkins -o jsonpath={.secrets[0].name}) -n jenkins -o jsonpath={.data.token} | base64 --decode)`

 # Helm
 To package and to simplify the solution, a Helm chart has been created.
 Using the values defined in the [/k8s/helm/coeus/values.yaml] file, deployment can be customized.
 Further, for the readability, a static(raw) manifest file has been provided in [/k8s/raw/coeus.yaml]